History of Alvin

 In mid-August Atlantis transited from San Diego to Woods Hole, arriving at her home port for the first time in more than four years.
 The next two voyages were non-Alvin on the Nova Scotian continental shelf.
 The first trip took WHOI scientists for deployment/recovery of bottom-tethered sediment trap moorings, hydrographic sampling of bottom and intermediate-depth nepheloid layers via CTD/Niskin rosette and multicoring of surface sediments.
 The second leg supported a sustained measurement program sampling the North Atlantic Deep Western Boundary Current and the Gulf Stream.
 The ship transited to Galveston in early November, where scientists from Georgia embarked to set up a microbial observatory in the Gulf of Mexico examining microbial abundance, diversity, associations and activity at seafloor brine seeps.
 The final cruise of the year was an effort to gauge the response of benthic hard bottom communities to oil exposure in the deep Gulf of Mexico following the Deepwater Horizon oil spill earlier in the year.

-The ship transited back to Woods Hole in early December to offload Alvin in preparation for the major upgrade.
+The ship transited back to Woods Hole in early December to offload Alvin in preparation for a major upgrade.

 - Five viewports (instead of the former three) to improve visibility and provide overlapping fields of view for the pilot and two observers